aj-alonso/filtration_domination/experiments/README.md

 ./run_experiments.sh
 ```

+There is a configurable timeout and memory consumption limit, read
+`run_experiments.sh` for details.

-After that, process the `.csv` files with R:
+After that, you can process the `.csv` files to generate the tables and graphics:

 ``` shell
 Rscript process_charts.r